Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 The guardians of The Association of Academies of the Spanish Language have reasons to be happy these days.
 Why?

-Currently, there are 24 member countries.
+There are currently 24 member countries.

 The oldest of these is the Real Academia Española of Spain, which was established in 1713.
 It publishes articles and studies about literature, history, culture, language, and the Hispanic world.